grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 ## Add existing library panels
 Remembering that someone saved some valuable service KPI panels to your Panel Library, adding them will give our users a better picture of how our service is being delivered.

-> **Note**
-> Because of the slightly different way the `Testdata` source works, you won't see data for the library visualisations until you carry out step 5 below and refresh the dashboard.

 1. From your dashboard, click the _Add_ button at the top of the screen, and then _Import from Library_.

 2. Search for the word "Apdex" and choose Panel, "Service APDEX".

     ![Add Library Panel](img/add-panel.png)

+    ⚠️ **NOTE:** This Library Panel is created from a test data source, so it will initially appear blank.
+Continue with the next steps to add the two other panels.

 2. Repeat this process, searching for "Score" and choosing panel, "Infrastructure - Error Score".
 3. Repeat this process a third time, searching for "sock" and choosing panel, "Latency Profile, Sockshop Application".
 5. Critical - Save your dashboard as you've done some fine work thus far!
+Then you can reload the dashboard to see the new panels.

 After adding these panels, you notice at the top they all have a link icon.
 These *Panel drilldown* links go to another, more detailed dashboard... score!
 That will save us a ton of time building the detailed service view.